2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 You're now at the beginning of what makes this race so scenic and iconically New York.
 Of course, the usual laws of bridges and hills apply.
 You won't benefit as much from the downhill on the other side as the challenge you'll face getting to the top.

-While Manhattan Bridge is still very much a hill, as well as the steepest and most difficult elevation change you'll experience, the sun will be at your back and most of the race's difficult parts will be behind you.
-You may face some wind, and the bridge has some potholes, so be careful.
-As you get off the bridge, you've finished 6 miles and should be well into race pace, if not a little faster.
-Life is looking good!
+While Manhattan Bridge is very much a hill--it is the steepest and largest elevation change you'll experience in the race--the grade is steady, the sun will be at your back and most of the race's difficult parts will already be behind you.
+You may face some wind, and the bridge has some potholes in the past, so be careful.
+Without crowds or spectators, though, the bridge is a good chance to check in, settle into your pace and focus for the second half.
+The downhill side offers a good opportunity to pick up the pace a bit, and as you get off the bridge, you will have finished 6 miles and life should be looking good!

 THE SECOND HALF